Crypto Trading BotsApril 28, 202618 min read

-Every "best crypto trading bots" list you have read this year is an affiliate ranking.
+Every "best crypto trading bot" list you have read this year is an affiliate ranking.
 The order of the platforms is determined by payout, not by what actually works.
-I have spent too much time reading those posts to add another one to the pile, so I want to do this differently.
+I have spent too much time reading those posts to add another one to the pile, so a crypto trading bot comparison from someone who actually builds and runs these systems should look different.
+That is what this is.

 Full disclosure before I start: we build one of the bots on this list.
 It is vyn premium.
 I will tell you exactly where it fits and where other tools are honestly better for you.
 That is more useful than pretending we do not have skin in the game.